List of neighborhoods in New Rochelle, New York: Huguenot Heights

 Huguenot Heights is a neighborhood located east of Webster Avenue and south of the Huguenot Park neighborhood.
 The neighborhood includes Fern Street, Faneuil Place, Rotunno Place, and sections of Hillside Avenue, Irving Place, Clinton Avenue, and Gramercy Place.

 Kress Park

 Kress Park is a historic, early 20th century residential park.
 Kress Park is located along Kress Avenue, Woodbine Avenue, and Crosby Place, south of the Chauncey Estates neighborhood and east of the Glenwood Lake neighborhood.
 (Boundary: Webster Avenue from Lincoln Avenue to Kress Avenue inclusive).

 Petersville

-An early community which included the City Park properties and various neighboring commercial Zones.